[Editors note: This is an updated (by request) version of an article previously published in 2014.]

 Don’t Let Bad Advice Ruin Your Career

-One of the worst pieces of advice I ever heard or read is advice from an employee, or worse, a union representative, telling an employee “you don’t have to answer questions” in response to supervisor questions, administrative fact findings, or other employer type investigations.
-Compounding this bad advice is the truly held belief by many there are no repercussions for “remaining silent” when confronted by the Agency concerning questions regarding employment related activity (of course, the Agency cannot ask you about non-work related activity unless nexus exists).
-Recently, a large union representing employees of the Veterans Administration issued such guidance on it’s national website (copied and pasted below) in response to the recent patient wait list controversy.
-In this example, national teams are visiting Veterans Health Administration sites to investigate whether those sites are engaging in the controversial “secret” wait list controversy.
+One of the worst pieces of advice we ever heard or read is advice from an employee, or worse, a union representative, telling an employee “you don’t have to answer questions” in response to supervisor questions, administrative fact findings, or other employer type investigations.
+Compounding this bad advice is the truly held belief by many there are no repercussions for “remaining silent” when confronted by an Agency concerning questions regarding employment related activity (of course, the Agency cannot ask you about non-work related activity unless nexus exists).
+In 2014, a large union representing employees of the Veterans Administration issued such guidance on its national website (copied and pasted below) in response to the patient wait list controversy.
+In this example, national teams were visiting Veterans Health Administration sites to investigate whether those sites were engaging in the controversial “secret” wait list controversy.
 The union publicly issued the advice below.

 This post is not intended to present a treatise on the impact of well known cases of Garrity and / or Kalkines on the issue as most federal employees will rarely find themselves in the predicament of deciding between criminal and administrative issues.
-If you need expert legal advice in this regard, I recommend the law firm of Gattey and Baranic (no affiliation with InformedFed.com ) as they are recognized legal experts in this area and I was very familiar with their practice in the application of Garrity and Kalkines.
+If you need expert legal advice in this regard, I recommend seeking qualified (not union) legal counsel.
 Instead, we will cover the simple issue of employee “non-cooperation” and save the detailed Garrity / Kalkines discussion for another day.
-We will also not consider various intricacies as to whether a federal employee has a “right” (exclusive of the 5 USC 7114(a)(2)(B)) to be notified of “charges” during an investigation (they do not, see Hannah v.
+We will also not consider various intricacies as to whether a federal employee has a “right” (exclusive of the 5 USC 7114(a)(2)(B)) to be notified of “charges” during an investigation (they do not- see Hannah v.
 Larche, 363 U.S. 420, 441-42, 80 S. Ct.
-1502, 1514-15, 4 L. Ed.2d 1307 (1960)) OR whether a federal employee has a right to “counsel” during an investigation by the employer (they have a right to lawyer but not a non-lawyer), see Wilson v.
+1502, 1514-15, 4 L. Ed.2d 1307 (1960)) OR whether a federal employee has a right to “counsel” during an investigation by the employer (they have a right to lawyer but not a non-lawyer unless the Master Agreement provides otherwise), see Wilson v.
 Swing, 463 F. Supp.
 555, 560 (M.D.
 N.C.
 1978); Boulware v.
 Battaglia, 344 F. Supp.
 889, 903 (D. Del.
 1972), aff’d, 478 F.2d 1398 (3d Cir.
 1973) ; and 5 U.S.C. § 555(b)).
 Those topics deserve their own attention.

 Simply Stated- Federal Employees Maintain a Duty to Cooperate